Austral University of Chile: Campus

 UACh main campus, Isla Teja Campus, occupies the whole northwest of Isla Teja in Valdivia.
 Campus Isla Teja is the home of UACh's administration, Cine Club, botanical garden and most faculties.
 The botanical garden is a recreational area as well as a place of study with a total of around 950 plant species growing in its 12 ha.
 Most plants in the botanical garden belong to Valdivian temperate rain forest but there are others with exotic origins.
 The waters of Cau-Cau River that flows through the northern parts of the botanical garden allows a section of wetland plant species included in the garden.

 The engineering faculty operates in Campus Miraflores located along Valdivia River south of Valdivia's Plaza de Armas.
 A third campus exists in Puerto Montt where business administration, speech and language pathology and aquaculture are studied.
-UACh has apart from the campuses several properties spread through Los Ríos and Los Lagos Region such as Parque Arboretum in northern Isla Teja, the Calfuco field station in the coast near Niebla and the forests of San Pablo de Tregua in the Andean foothills.
+UACh has several other properties spread through Los Ríos and Los Lagos Region such as Parque Arboretum in northern Isla Teja, the Calfuco field station in the coast near Niebla and the forests of San Pablo de Tregua in the Andean foothills.
+A much smaller campus known as Campus Patagonia is located in Coyhaique.